Kong/docs.konghq.com/CONTRIBUTING.md

 ### Contributor T-shirt

-If your Pull Request to Kong/docs.konghq.com was accepted and fixes a bug, adds functionality, or makes it significantly easier to use or understand Kong, congratulations!
+If your contribution to this repo was accepted and fixes a bug, adds functionality, or makes it significantly easier to use or understand Kong, congratulations!
 You are eligible to receive the very special Contributor T-shirt!
 Find out how to request your shirt